tingerrr/chiral-thesis-fhe/src/core/styles.typ

   // use alphanumeric citation style, not ieee set cite(style: "alphanumeric")

+  // BUG: this prevents the formation of cite groups

   // show only the alphanumeric id of the citation in purple and don't ignore the supplement show cite.where(form: "normal"): it => {
     "["